-Morocco Modern Journalism offers 3 college credits through Lesley University.
+Morocco Modern Journalism offers 3 fine arts college credits through Lesley University.
 Additionally, students earn 8 hours of documented community service.

 This course will explore media in the modern age and its implications on the world through three disciplines weaved together through inspiration and creativity; photography, writing, and video.
 For photography, students will learn how to set up shots and the composition behind those images.
 They will then take their photos and edit them, combining them with their new skills in writing and blending them into a variety of social media platforms.
 Students will take their posts further by learning how to capture video footage and edit their short takes to make the perfect punctuation in their travel blogs.
 Students will build on their media skills learned throughout the course, supplementing each discipline with the previous as they progress.